rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 ><CITE>M.D.CC.XLIV [1744]</CITE>

 <a name="5.23.31.2">5.23.31.2</a> **Chronograms**.
-Transcribe the chronogram as it appears. *Optionally*, include the date in arabic numerals in square brackets.

->Example:
-><CITE>Anno QVI seqVItVr VICtorIae honores, Castra ferente IVXta DettIngaM Ipso Rege GeorgIo In agro.
-Ipsis Calendis Januarii</CITE>

->Example:
-><CITE>Anno QVI seqVItVr VICtorIae honores, Castra ferente IVXta DettIngaM Ipso Rege GeorgIo In agro.
-Ipsis Calendis Januarii [1744]</CITE>

-*Optionally*, substitute for the chronogram the date in arabic numerals in square brackets.
-If the supplied date includes a day/month, use the sequence: day, month, year.
-If following the option, always make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) explaining the source of the date.
-Include a transcription of the original chronogram in the [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if considered important (see [5.24.36.1](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.1)).
+If the date appears only in the form of a chronogram, substitute for it the date in arabic numerals in square brackets.
+If the supplied date includes a day/month, use the pattern: day, month, year.
+Always make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) explaining the source of the date.
+Include transcription of the original chronogram in the note if considered important (see [5.24.36.1](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.1)).

 >Example:
 >Date of publication: <CITE>[1758]</CITE>